HomerReid/meep_adjoint/docs/Tutorial/index.rst

     :`cell_size`:

-        List or `numpy` array of computational cell dimensions.
+        List or `numpy` array of computational cell dimensions, identical to the parameter of the same name passed to the
+        |simulation| constructor.

     :`background_geometry`:
     :`foreground_geometry`:

-        List of |MeepGeometricObject| structures
+        List of |MeepGeometricObject| structures describing material
+        bodies in the geometry, *not* including the design region, for which :mod:`meep_adjoint` automatically creates an
+        appropriate object internally.
+The "background" and "foreground" lists contain objects that logically lie "beneath" and "above" the design region; internally, these lists are concatenated, with the automatically-created design object in between, to form the list of objects passed to the `geometry` parameter of |simulation|.

 .. code-block:: python